The-Epic/docs/index.md

 ---

 # Epic's Plugin Wiki
-Find wiki's for all my plugins here, navigate from the side-bar or links below!
+Find wiki's for all my plugins here, navigate from the sidebar or links below!

 ---